souzamonteiro/linuxonandroid/README.md

 Linux distribution for Android.

 ## Install Termux
-Install Termux, Termux-X11 and Termux Widget
+Install Termux, Termux-X11 and Termux Widget.

 ### Setup Android
-Android has a mechanism that monitors and kills forked child processes started by apps, the phantom process killer (PPF).
+Android has a mechanism that monitors and kills forked child processes started by apps, the *Phantom Process Killer (PPF)*.
 You must disable it to run Linux processes in Termux, or they will crash frequently.

-To disable the phantom process killer, toggle *Settings-> Developer options -> Disable child process restrictions*.
+To disable the *Phantom Process Killer*, toggle *Settings -> Developer options -> Disable child process restrictions*.
 However, *Developer options* are not visible by default.
 To display them, go to *Settings -> About device -> Software information* and tap on *Build number* seven times.

 This is not permanent.
-To make the changes permanent, install the Android SDK and run the following commands in a terminal, with your device connected to your computer using a USB cable:
+To make the changes permanent, install the *Android SDK* and run the following commands in a terminal, with your device connected to your computer using a USB cable:
 ```
 $ADB_PATH/adb shell "/system/bin/device_config set_sync_disabled_for_tests persistent"
 $ADB_PATH/adb shell "/system/bin/device_config put activity_manager max_phantom_processes 2147483647"
 $ADB_PATH/adb shell "/system/bin/settings put global settings_enable_monitor_phantom_procs false"
 ```
-Where `ADB_PATH` is set to the path of your Android SDK platform tools.
+Where `ADB_PATH` is set to the path of your *Android SDK Platform Tools*.
 Enable *USB debugging* in *Developer options* before run the `adb` command.

 ### Install Termux
 Download Termux from GitHub: [https://github.com/termux/termux-app/releases/download/v0.118.1/termux-app_v0.118.1+github-debug_arm64-v8a.apk]